SiyiP/med-linked-blog-starter-md/10A Sensorimotor/*C Anatomy and Imaging of Lower Limb.md

 cruciate anastamoses
 - on the posterior aspect of thigh, where internal iliac. + femoral aa can connect

+-
+*thigh and popliteal fossa*
+- fascia lata: - at the most superior aspect, there's the **saphenous opening , allowing the great saphenous vein to drain the leg anteriorly**
+intermuscular septa:
+- lateral (strongest, should see it in lab, going from the iliotibial tract to the linea aspera of the femur)
+- medial
+- posterior
+compartments
+anterior - **femoral nerve innervation**, **profunda femoris a**
+- sartorius - ASIS to upper medial surface of tibia , flexes knee + weakly abducts + laterally rotates thigh
+- iliacus - iliacus + psoas.
+	- 	- more distal aspect of muscle: smaller, teardropped shape called "iliopsoas" - **this will flex thigh + stabilize hip joint**
+- psoas - medial , insert on lesser trochanter , combine to make iliopsoas
+- pectineus - from sup ramus of pubis insertion to just inf of lesser trochanter at **linea aspera**, crossing hip joint
+	- flex + adducts thigh
+- quadriceps:
+	- rectus femoris - flex hip at thigh, extend leg at knee by common insertion of quads tendon on patella via patellar ligament , which goes into tibial tuberosity
+	- vastus lateralis -
+	- vastus medialis
+		- lower fibrs = almost horizontal to prevent lateral sliding of patella during forceful contraction
+	- vastus intermedius - **articularis genus = lowest fibers on the knee to elevate synovium during extension** innervation is - **medial + intermediate anterior cutaneous nerves to thigh** + sartorius and pectineus muscular branches
+- the saphenous nerve = goes thru subsartorius cannel thru the knee to the medial foot+leg
+	- **this adductors cannal is covered by the vastoadductor membrane, which covers the hiatus**
+	- this canal is going from the apex of femoral triangle to the hiatus in the adductor magnus **patellar reflex = L2-4** femoral artery = from external iliac
+- profunda femoris - first branch out immediately
+	- medial circumflex femoral = portion of medial aspect of thigh AND head/neck of femur
+	-  lateral  circumflex femoral=
+	- 4 perforating br = bc they **perforate the adductor magnus to supply mm of the posterior compartment
+- descending genicular to knee joint
+- popliteal a = thru the adductor hiatus this becomes this, and then provides 5 genicular br to knee joionts.
+	- later splits into ant/post tibial aa at point of the femoral triangle, lowest point = we see stacked femoral + profunda femoral vessels
+- femoral artery
+- femoral v
+- profunda femoris a
+- profunda femoris v
+basically from top to bottom those are listed
+-> somewhere below the apex of the triangle, likely in the adductor canal, they are oriented to see the
+- femoral artery
+- femoral v
+- **adductus longus muscle, which will separate the stack**
+- profunda femoris a
+- - profunda femoris v

+medial compartment of thigh - innervation by obturator nerve except for half o fthe adductor magnus
+	- anterior br (in relation to adductor brevis) = gracilis, adductor brevis + longus, skin of medial thigh
+	- posterior br - bt adductor brevis + magnus , obturator externus, adductor magnus except hamstring , and brevis + skin to medial knee artery is still the deep formal a and obturator aa
+	- medial circumflex femoral br and muscular br
+	- obtturatoor a gives rise to acetabular br for the femoral head
+	- internal iliac nodes + deep inguinal
+- gracilis - very weak adductor can be used for transplant and insert to superior part of medial tibia
+- adductor longus - only superficial layer muscle - into middle 1/3 of linea aspera
+	- "riders strain" = commnly ossified in riders
+- adductor brevis - inf pubic ramus to insert onto upper part of linea aspera superior to adductor longus insertion
+- adductor magnus -
+	- origin= ischiopubic ramus + ischial tuberosity
+	- 2 parts
+		- adductor part = bigger, insertion of shaft of femur, linea aspera
+		- hamstring part = by rounded tendon into adductor **tubercle** , more posterior? and going into more lower space
+		- **the gap bt these inserting fibers = adductor hiatus transmitting femoral vessels into popliteal fossa
+- obturator externus - **only deep layer muscle, reflect adductor brevis + pectineus to see this** = this only laterally rotates the thigh

 ---
 pathology
 1. avascular necrosis to femoral head + neck